couchbaselabs/docs-ng/content/couchbase-manual-2.1/administration-tasks.markdown

 You should monitor the system during and immediately after a rebalance operation until you are confident that replication has completed successfully.

-As of Couchbase Server 2.1.0 we provide a detailed rebalance report in Web Console.
+As of Couchbase Server 2.1 we provide a detailed rebalance report in Web Console.
 As the server moves vBuckets within the cluster, Web Console provides a detailed report.
-You can view the same statistics in this report via a REST API call, see [Getting Rebalance Progress](couchbase-manual-ready.html#couchbase-admin-restapi-rebalance-progress).
+You can view the same statistics in this report via a REST API call, see [Getting Rebalance Progress](#couchbase-admin-restapi-rebalance-progress).
 If you click on the drop-down next to each node, you can view the detailed rebalance status:

 ![](images/rebalance_detail_report.png)